PROTECTING YOURSELF FROM IDENTITY THEFT

 - Avoid using credit or debit cards or conducting online banking transactions or making purchases, paying bills, or sending sensitive information over unsecured WiFi networks (e.g., any network without a password log-in, such as on trains, at airports, coffee shops, or hotels).

 - Disable Bluetooth connections on devices when not in use.

-- Watch out for “phishing” scams.
+- Watch out for “phishing” and other “social engineering” scams.
 Phishing is when identity thieves request personal information by pretending to be a legitimate entity, such as a bank or the IRS.
 Ignore unsolicited requests for personal information by email or over the phone, and only contact entities by means you know to be authentic.
 Do not contact an entity by clicking a link sent as part of an email requesting personal information, because phishers often link to authentic-looking, fake webpages.
 You can also call the phone number on the back of a card previously issued to you, or call the phone number on an old statement from that issuer.

 - When accessing financial information on your smartphone, only use apps authorized by your bank or published by reputable app makers.
 Apps that show thousands of downloads are probably safe.
 Do not access apps on public open wi-fi.

 DETECTING IDENTITY THEFT

 - Check your monthly statements for unauthorized charges.
 Be suspicious of phone calls about surprise debts.

 - Sign up to receive email and/or text notifications of account activity and changes to account information.